Dorothy Burke: Development

+Dorothy was introduced as the new principal for Erinsborough High School.
+She arrives in Erinsborough in a "battered old" Volkswagen Beetle.
+A columnist for TV Soap described the character as "a very well organised and well travelled woman."
+They also called her a "prudish school marm", with "a mysterious past" who "plays havoc" with her nephew Ryan McLachlan (Richard Norton).
 Dence told writer Ian Morrison that she played Dorothy with a "school-marmly authority", but she was nothing like her in real life.
 Dence also had little in common with her character.
 A Torbay Express and South Devon Echo reporter noted that she is "barely recognisable without the satellite-dish hats and cast-iron hairdo."
 They also said that Dence was "a lot less formidable" than Dorothy.
 Dence said that viewers initially expected Dorothy to be a Mrs Mangel type character, which she thought was inevitable.
 She explained "I think it's one of those things when you go on a very established show, the writers need a period to see what your best bits are and then they pick it up and go with that."
 Dence said that she was happy with Dorothy's storylines being a mixture of comedy and drama, and she shared some great moments with Sue Jones (Pam Willis), Anne Charleston (Madge Bishop) and Anne Haddy (Helen Daniels).
 Dence also loved working with the younger cast members when Dorothy took care of their characters.

-The character's home was an example of "the character-driven interior".
+Dorothy's home was an example of "the character-driven interior".
 The walls and sideboards were adorned with tribal masks, kilims, terracotta pots, Buddha and Oriental statues.
 Set designer Scott Bird said the house was designed to "give the impression that she was a classically educated traveller.
 The artefacts act as flags for the audience, to flesh out the character."
 Andrew Anastasios of The Age thought the interior decoration was ahead of its time.